 The Illumina genomics computing environment for NGS data analysis and management.BaseSpace Correlation Engine

 A growing library of curated genomic data to support researchers in identifying disease mechanisms, drug targets, and biomarkers.

-Sequencing tumor and matched normal tissue provides a comprehensive view of the unique mutations in cancer, informing studies of oncogenes and other risk factors.
-Learn more about cancer whole-genome sequencing.
+Whole-genome sequencing of tumor and matched normal tissue samples provides a comprehensive view of the unique mutations in cancer, informing studies of oncogenes and other risk factors.
+Learn more about cancer genome sequencing.

 Whole human genome sequencing can identify single nucleotide variants and copy number variations associated with disease.
 Identifying these causal variants can help researchers characterize disease mechanisms.
 Learn more about causal variant discovery.

 Whole-genome sequencing of plants and animals is an efficient approach for discovering genes, SNPs, and structural variants.
 This information can improve breeding and selection in agriculture.
 Learn more about plant and animal sequencing.